Archaeology in Mongolia

 University of Oulu, Finland

-Oula is an archaeologist and geographer working at the University of Oulu and is currently the Chair in Finnish Studies at Lakehead University, Canada.
+Oula is an archaeologist and geographer working at the University of Oulu.
 He has done research on the archaeology of pastoralist societies in Mongolia, East Africa, and Fennoscandia, and specializes in lithics, GIS, and remote sensing applications in archaeology.
 Since 2006, he has also been involved in research on the archaeology and heritage of the German military presence in Finnish Lapland during the Second World War.
 His recent monograph "Archaeologies of Hitler's Arctic War" (Routledge 2021) is the first one in Finland dealing with the WW2 materialities.
 His most recent work concerns the archaeological applications of airborne laser scanning (LiDAR) and machine learning, domestication of reindeer in Sápmi, the heritage of northern mining and conflicts in Lapland and Svalbard, and pastoralism in Mongolia.

 Picture